Spring hours: Monday to Thursday 7:30am to 5:00pm, Friday 7:30am - 4:00pm

 - Slide projector

 You may bring library-friendly drinks and snacks to the HCC Library.
 Covered drinks--travel mugs, bottled drinks with caps, lidded cups--are library-friendly.
-You may also drink coffee purchased at the library’s coffee bar.
 Snack items such as packaged crackers, cookies, pretzels, granola bars, nuts, raisins, M&Ms, etc. are allowed when consumed responsibly.
-Fast food items or meals from any outside vendor, including the Sunrise Cafe, must be eaten outside or at the place of purchase.
+Fast food items or meals from any outside vendor, including the Sunrise Café, must be eaten outside or at the place of purchase.
 Because we want to promote sustainability and operate in an environmentally-friendly manner, we respectfully request that you leave no trace.
 When you leave, throw away or pack out your trash from food and drinks.
 You can also recycle your plastic drink bottles and aluminum cans in containers located around the library.

 The HCC Library Internet Guidelines are provided for HCC students to support their educational needs and for HCC faculty and staff to support their professional activities.
 All HCC users are responsible for using the Internet in an effective, efficient, ethical, and lawful manner and are expected to adhere to applicable copyright and fair use laws.
 Internet access is a privilege, not a right, and as such can be withdrawn from those who use it irresponsibly.